FAIRsharing/subject-ontology/README.md

 Below are short descriptions of the other files found within this repository:

 Within any [releases/](https://github.com/FAIRsharing/subject-ontology/tree/master/releases) subdirectory
-- SRAO-release-RELNUM.owl - The automatically-generated release file.
+- SRAO.owl - The automatically-generated release file.
 It is a single file (with no imports) for ease of use.
 - refactoredIRIs-SRAO-RELNUM.txt - A list of IRI refactorings performed since the last release.
 - README.md A short description of the changes made since the last release.